 BR: The Hampden Village Merchants Association is an association of roughly 165 businesses in North Baltimore: Hampden, Medfield, Woodberry, Remington, Cross Keys, Roland Park.
 Our goal is primarily to look after the interests of our business community.
 Basically, we promote the concerns of our members, which are mostly, but not exclusively, locally owned, independent businesses.

 ST: So is the HVMA mostly about cooperation and good, working business relations or is it more political than that?
-I guess, to what extent you to deal with city officials or the Baltimore Legislature, etc.?
+I guess, to what extent do you deal with city officials or the Baltimore Legislature, etc.?

 BR: The HVMA is not a political organization, it's a business organization.
 It is only political when it comes to business-related issues that we think will have an affect on our business community.
 We have dealt with city officials in the past for numerous things.
 We have a great relationship with our city council rep, Mary-Pat Clarke.
 We've dealt with city officials when appropriate.
 Recently we worked with the city on placing Zipcars in the neighborhood.
 We've worked with the city on parking issues.
 We've worked with the legislature a few years back to get some out-of-date zoning issues updated, etc. Mostly that kind of thing.